Dimension-Free Empirical Entropy Estimation: Introduction

 \paragraph{Our contribution.} In Theorem~\ref{thm:dimfree}, we provide a dimension-free analogue of \eqref{eq:CT}, which, combined with \eqref{eq:ckw20}, allows for empirical accuracy bounds on the plug-in entropy estimator under a minimalistic moment assumption.
 Moreover, for this rich class of distributions, the plug-in estimator turns out to be asymptotically optimal, as we show in Theorem~\ref{thm:plug-in-minimax}.
-Our moment assumption is natural and essentially the weakest one that makes {\em any} empirical bounds feasible, as we argue in Theorem~\ref{thm:no-emp}.
+Our moment assumption is natural and considerably less restrictive than the finite-alphabet and tail conditions studied in previous works (see Sections \ref{sec:moments} and \ref{sec:moments-tails}).
+Moreover, as we argue in Theorem~\ref{thm:no-emp}, without such a moment assumption, an empirical bound is not feasible.
 As we demonstrate in Section~\ref{sec:rates}, the rates provided by our empirical bound compare favorably against the state of the art.